 2007-16 A- Effigy pot

 Another “out of the box” Nampeyo pot and one that was apparently done for only a short time.
 Thus it is rare and is in perfect condition.
 As with 2006-11, the usual Nampeyo aesthetic standards do not apply.
 The design is not as compelling as her best work, but is not trying to play that game.
 The form is very unusual.
 A smaller Nampeyo effigy pot is also part of this collection (2013-14).
-Marti S. has two like 2007-16 and I know of two others.
+Marti Struever has had two pots like 2007-16 and I know of two others.
 It’s not designed to be a stunner but fully delivers what it is supposed to be.
 The face is full of character and presents itself well.

 2008-06 B+ Four-moth pot